Roles & Permissions

 - Click Edit Role for the role you want to delete.

 - Click Delete Project Role.
-A dialog box opens to ask for confirmation.
+A dialog box is displayed, asking for confirmation.

 - Click Delete Project Role to permanently delete the role.

 If the role is used by a project, a replacement role must be selected.
-This role will be applied to all team members who are currently assigned to the role to be deleted.
-If the replacement role has different permissions, then these will be applied immediately.
+The replacement is applied to all team members who are currently assigned the role you are deleting.
+If the replacement role has different permissions, then these are applied immediately.